Veer56/TastesofthePast/README.md

-# TastesofthePast
+# Tastes of the Past
 Project files of Tastes of the Past.
-Vera Eising, NL-Lab, Humanities Cluster KNAW (Royal Netherlands Academy of Arts and Sciences), Amsterdam Manon Henzen, EetVerleden Merit Hondelink, University of Groningen Judith Konsten, Aroma Review
+Vera Eising, NL-Lab, Humanities Cluster KNAW (Royal Netherlands Academy of Arts and Sciences), Amsterdam
+Manon Henzen, EetVerleden Merit Hondelink, University of Groningen
+Judith Konsten, Aroma Review
 Marieke Hendriksen, NL-Lab, Humanities Cluster KNAW (Royal Netherlands Academy of Arts and Sciences), Amsterdam

+Owner of the Data: Marieke Hendriksen, https://www.huygens.knaw.nl/medewerkers/marieke-hendriksen/
+## Data
+This respitory contains all the data used for the project Tastes of the Past and referenced by the published article from the project.
+This includes the data from the text analyses and the Taste-Lab, which was held in Amsterdam in April 2024.
+Due to the nature of the project, all the data is in Dutch.
+Only the graphs directly used in the article have been translate to English.

+## Dataformat
+The data have different formats, depending on the type of data.
+All written text and some tables are docx files.
+The questionforms and the anwsers have been saved as PDF, XLSX and CSV.
+The CSV was downloaded from GoogleForms which was used to make the questionary.
+The wordclouds used in the article is a PNG image.
+All the data form the text analyses have formats of txt and PNG for pictures.
+The corpus of the analyses are saved as DB file (database-related), which can be opened with AntConc or any other Text Analysis program.

+## Software
+For the analyses of the cookbooks and other primary sources from this project, the *Freeware Corpus Analysis toolkit AntConc* was applied.
+This is a free and open software and can be found on *Laurence Antony's Website*: https://www.laurenceanthony.net/software/antconc/

+## License
+For license information see the LICENSE.md